seek-oss/snyk-buildkite-plugin/README.md

 ### `npmToken` (optional)
 The name of the environment variable containing an NPM token required to pull private packages.
+Note: this field is not required when specifying a yarn or npm lockfile in the path field, as Snyk can scan the full dependency tree.

 This value can be passed using the [private-npm-buildkite-plugin](https://github.com/seek-oss/private-npm-buildkite-plugin)